ProCode-Software/proicons/site/src/docs/api-reference/configuration.md

 ---
 # Configuration API
 A configuration can be used to customize the [`proicons.replace()`](./javascript-api#replace) method.
 To use a configuration, pass the configuration as the second argument when calling `proicons.replace()`.
+Most configuation properties can be applied to individual elements in [HTML](html-api#attributes).

 ```javascript
 proicons.replace(document.body, {